cityjson/cjio/README.rst

     cjio --help

     Commands:
       attribute_remove    Remove an attribute.
       attribute_rename    Rename an attribute.
+      building_semantics  Add the semantics for buildings.
       crs_assign          Assign a (new) CRS (an EPSG). crs_reproject       Reproject to a new EPSG.
       crs_translate       Translate the coordinates.
       export              Export to another format.
       info                Output information about the dataset.
       lod_filter          Filter only one LoD for a dataset. materials_remove    Remove all materials.
       merge               Merge the current CityJSON with other ones. metadata_create     Add the +metadata-extended properties.
       metadata_get        Shows the metadata and +metadata-extended of this... metadata_remove     Remove the +metadata-extended properties.
       metadata_update     Update the +metadata-extended.
       print               print the (pretty formatted) JSON to the console. save                Save to a CityJSON file.
-      subset            Create a subset, City Objects can be selected by: (1)... textures_locate   Output the location of the texture files. textures_remove   Remove all textures.
+      subset              Create a subset, City Objects can be selected by:... textures_locate     Output the location of the texture files. textures_remove     Remove all textures.
       textures_update     Update the location of the texture files. triangulate         Triangulate every surface.
       upgrade             Upgrade the CityJSON to the latest version. validate            Validate the CityJSON: (1) against its schemas (2)... vertices_clean      Remove duplicate vertices + orphan vertices

 Or see the command-specific help by calling ``--help`` after a command: